ibrahimAlii/ibrahim.github.io/projects.md

 ---

 ## Android Projects:

+ - [Pushbots SDK](https://pushbots.com): Developed and maintain SDK to help users with push-notifications and doing their campaign.
+**I used Java, Kotlin, JavaScript, Dart, C# to develop / maintain SDK on different platforms i.e:{Phonegap, ReactNative, Flutter, Cordova, Xamarin and Native}**

  - [Khtwteen](https://play.google.com/store/apps/details?id=com.soleeklab.khtwteen): Khtwteen is an Android App to help people reach right jobs by searching on Map, you can get the nearest jobs to your current location.
 You can upload-edit-modify your data like CV, Employment, Education and other info.
  **The Application Written in Kotlin, MVVM patern, using Arcitecht-Components, Clustering Algorithm to display multiple Job-Marker on the map, data stored using Room and back-end written in PHP.** (*Built in [SoleekLab](https://www.soleeklab.com/)*)